This guest post was written by Kit Friend – Agile Coach and Atlassian Strategic Partner Lead for EMEA at Accenture

 - Plan on it being messy, full of surprises, and… not what you plan: Don’t make the mistake of waterfalling your agile tooling.
 Embrace an approach where elements can be created and validated early, changes made, and customers engaged.

 - Minimise your tools and maximise your experimentation: Remote working expert Molood Ceccarelli cites the importance of not flooding people with too many tools.
 This is a critical philosophy in a world where remote working is likely to become the norm.
-Balance this with not narrowing down your options too early: use pilots and trials to give teams the opportunity to provide real feedback before you narrow down your choice of tools.
+Balance this with not narrowing down your options too early: use pilots and trials to allow teams to provide real feedback before you narrow down your choice of tools.

 - Embrace the cloud: Many organisations still struggle with opening up their data.
 This blocks their ability to make the most of a flexible range of SaaS and PaaS services.
 Tackle this early by challenging assumptions (there are examples of adoption in pretty much every country and industry), and get sponsorship for the journey to the cloud.
-Spinning up large platforms within your own infrastructure is unlikely to produce the best outcomes for supporting your teams.
+Spinning up large platforms within your infrastructure is unlikely to produce the best outcomes for supporting your teams.

 Plandek is an intelligent analytics platform that helps software engineering teams deliver value faster and more predictably.